The world’s largest military aviation museum and one of the best aviation museums in the nation is right in our own backyard.

-Why it rates: It is an odd speed demon.
-This 534,700 pound plane is considered one of the word’s most exotic, drawing interest from around the globe.
+Why it rates: The North American XB-70 Valkyrie is an odd speed demon.
+This 534,700-pound plane is considered one of the world’s most exotic, drawing interest from around the globe.
 It can fly three times the speed of sound.
 Only two of the XB-70 planes were ever made.
 The second crashed following a mid-air collision in 1965.
 The first one was used for research from Sept.
-21, 1964 until it was flown to the museum Feb.
-4, 1969, where it's on display today.
+21, 1964, until it was flown to the museum Feb.
+4, 1969, where it’s on display today.

 NORTH AMERICAN X-15A-2